Air Conditioner Repair Checklist

 The key step is making sure it’s set to “cool” and not “heat.”
 Otherwise your air conditioner may not start running.
-Or you could have warm air moving from vents since the heater is on instead.
+You could also have warm air moving from vents since the heater is on instead.

 If you’re using a regular thermostat:

 - Swap out the batteries if the readout is empty.
 If the monitor is showing scrambled numbers, get a new thermostat.